khoih-prog/WiFiManager_Generic_Lite/README.md

 #### 1. For Adafruit nRF52840 and nRF52832 boards

-**Don't use v0.22.0+ yet because of compiler error.
-To be fixed.**

-**To be able to compile, run and automatically detect and display BOARD_NAME on nRF52840/nRF52832 boards**, you have to copy the whole [nRF52 0.21.0](Packages_Patches/adafruit/hardware/nrf52/0.21.0) directory into Adafruit nRF52 directory (~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0).
+**To be able to compile, run and automatically detect and display BOARD_NAME on nRF52840/nRF52832 boards**, you have to copy the whole [nRF52 1.0.0](Packages_Patches/adafruit/hardware/nrf52/1.0.0) directory into Adafruit nRF52 directory (~/.arduino15/packages/adafruit/hardware/nrf52/1.0.0).

-Supposing the Adafruit nRF52 version is 0.21.0.
+Supposing the Adafruit nRF52 version is 1.0.0.
 These files must be copied into the directory:
-- `~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0/platform.txt`
+- `~/.arduino15/packages/adafruit/hardware/nrf52/1.0.0/platform.txt`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0/boards.txt`
+- `~/.arduino15/packages/adafruit/hardware/nrf52/1.0.0/boards.txt`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0/variants/NINA_B302_ublox/variant.h`
+- `~/.arduino15/packages/adafruit/hardware/nrf52/1.0.0/variants/NINA_B302_ublox/variant.h`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0/variants/NINA_B302_ublox/variant.cpp`
+- `~/.arduino15/packages/adafruit/hardware/nrf52/1.0.0/variants/NINA_B302_ublox/variant.cpp`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0/variants/NINA_B112_ublox/variant.h`
+- `~/.arduino15/packages/adafruit/hardware/nrf52/1.0.0/variants/NINA_B112_ublox/variant.h`
-- `~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0/variants/NINA_B112_ublox/variant.cpp`
+- `~/.arduino15/packages/adafruit/hardware/nrf52/1.0.0/variants/NINA_B112_ublox/variant.cpp`
-- **`~/.arduino15/packages/adafruit/hardware/nrf52/0.21.0/cores/nRF5/Udp.h`**
+- **`~/.arduino15/packages/adafruit/hardware/nrf52/1.0.0/cores/nRF5/Udp.h`**

 Whenever a new version is installed, remember to copy these files into the new version directory.
 For example, new version is x.yy.z
 These files must be copied into the directory: